The BrightHaven Perception

 Much has been penned on this controversial subject.
 A scale for better understanding of how to measure the quality of life has been developed by Dr Alice Villalobos.
 The scale comprises a list, called “HHHHHMM (pdf)“, which stands for: hurt, hunger, hydration, hygiene, happiness, mobility, and more good days than bad days.
 A score above 5 on most of these issues is acceptable in maintaining an end-of-life program.

 Dr. Alice very rightly says, too, that each pet’s situation needs an individual, kind and supportive approach.
-While following a scale can be tremendously helpful in your understanding, you are urged to add the other “H” to that list—that of “heart”—and following your own!
+While using a scale can be tremendously helpful in your understanding, you are urged to add the other “H” to that list—that of “heart”—and follow your own!
 It may well be time to consider euthanasia, but it may also be a time to become proactive.

 Many veterinarians are not educated in the options for animal hospice care, as well as how to support the dying process with regard to pain management and quality of life.
 You are urged to pause to explore the possibilities for an alternative route.
-BrightHaven did, and found many!
+BrightHaven did, and found many, leading to the creation of the Quality of Dying Checklist!

 Poor quality of life does not necessarily translate to “I want to die.”
 My own mother received hospice care here at home at BrightHaven for many months, and this has proved a true education in this aspect.
 My mother had always wished to be allowed to die at home and to have no intervention to try to save her life.
 She felt a long time ago that she would prefer to escape her daily pain or acute incident if and when that time came.